fortinet-fortisoar/solution-pack-symantec-solutions/docs/symantec-solution-pack-playbook-doc.md

 # FortiSOAR Symantec Solutions Solution Pack – Out-of-the box Playbooks Collections

 The FortiSOAR™ Symantec Solutions Solution Pack (solution-pack-symantec-solutions).
 This solution pack enables users to experience the power and capability of FortiSOAR™ incident response for Symantec Solutions.
-This solution pack provides capabilities that show case the Symantec Cloud SOC use case.
+This solution pack provides capabilities that showcase the Symantec Cloud SOC use case.

 ## Ingestion Playbook Collection
-You can use the playbooks in the *01 – Ingest* collection to perform various operations such as fetching incident details, using Symantec Could.
+You can use the playbooks in the *01 – Ingest* collection to perform various operations such as fetching incident details using Symantec Could.

-Following is a table that lists the playbooks that are part of the “**01 - Ingest**” collection in the Solution Pack:
+Following is a table that lists the playbooks that are part of the **01 - Ingest** collection in the Solution Pack:

 |**SN**|**Playbook Name**|**Description**|
 | :- | :- | :- |